-For example, if the COND is '[attribute1(v_i) = R]', then the generated descriptor will be '#i_attribute1_R' counting the number of v_i 's that satisfy this condition.
-If the attribute1 is, for instance, length, and R is [2..4], then the derived descriptor is '# v_i length_2..4' (i.e., it measures the number of v_i 's whose length is between 2 and 4, inclusively).
+For example, if the COND is "[attribute1( $v_i$ ) = R]", then the generated descriptor will be "# $v_i$ -attribute1-R" counting the number of $v_i$ 's that satisfy this condition.
+If the attribute1 is, for instance, length, and R is [2..4], then the derived descriptor is "# $v_i$ -length-2..4" (that is, it measures the number of $v_i$ 's whose length is between 2 and 4, inclusively).

-(b) The CA-rule (count arguments of a predicate).
-If a descriptor in a description is a relation with several arguments, $REL(v_1, v_2, ...)$, the rule generates descriptors '#v_COND', measuring the number of arguments in REL that satisfy some condition COND.
-Similar to the above, many such descriptors can be generated, each with different COND.
+(ii) The CA-rule (count arguments of a predicate)-If a descriptor in a description is a relation with several arguments, REL(v1,v2,...), the rule generates descriptors "#v-COND", measuring the number of arguments in REL that satisfy some condition COND.
+As above, many such descriptors can be generated, each with different COND.

 The annotation of a descriptor provides information about its properties.
-Such a property may be that a descriptor is, for example, a transitive relation, such as relations 'above', 'inside', 'left-of', and 'before'.
-For example, if the relation is 'contains(A, B_1 , B_2 ,...)', stating that object A contains objects B_1 , B_2 ,..., and COND is 'large and red', then the derived descriptor '#B_large_red_A_contains' measures the number of B_i 's contained in A that are large and red,
+Such a property may be that a descriptor is, for instance, a transitive relation, such as relation "above", "inside", "left-of", and "before".
+For example, if the relation is "contains(A,B1,B2,...)", stating that object A contains objects B1,B2,..., and COND is "large and red", then the derived descriptor "#B-large-red-A-contains" measures the number of B1-s contained in A that are large and red.

--The generating chain properties rule.
-If the arguments of different occurrences of a transitive relation in a concept description form a chain, that is, form a sequence of consecutive objects ordered by this relation, the rule generates descriptors characterizing some specific objects in the chain.
-Such objects may be
+• The generating chain properties rule-If the arguments of different occurrences of a transitive relation in a concept description form a chain (that is, form a sequence of consecutive objects ordered by this relation), the rule generates descriptors characterizing some specific objects in the chain.
+Such objects may be:

-LST-object-the 'least object', i.e., the object at the beginning of the chain (e.g., the bottom object in the case of the relation 'above'),
+LST-object the "least object", or the object at the beginning of the chain (for example, the bottom object in the case of the relation "above").

-MST-object-the object at the end of the chain (e.g., the top object).
+MST-object the object at the end of the chain (for example, the top object).

-MID-object-the objects in the middle of the chain,
+MID-object the objects in the middle of the chain.

-Nth-object-the object at the Nth position in the chain (starting from LST-object).
+Nth-object the object in the Nth position in the chain (starting from LSTobject).

 After identifying these objects, the rule investigates all known properties of them (as specified in the observational statements) in order to determine potentially relevant new descriptors.
-The rule also generates a descriptor characterizing the chain itself, namely, REL-chain-length-the length of the chain defined by relation REL.
+The rule also generates a descriptor characterizing the chain itself, namely:

+REL-chain-length: the length of the chain defined by relation REL.

 For example, if the REL is ON-TOP, then descriptor ON-TOP-chain-length would specify the height of a stack of objects.
-When a new description is generated and adopted, an annotation for it is also generated and filled out, as in Lenat [42].
+When a new description is generated and adopted, an annotation for it is also generated and filled out, as in Lenat [1976].
 This rule can be extended to a partial order relation.
-In such a case it becomes the 'find extrema of a partial order' rule.
+In such a case it becomes the "find extrema of a partial order" rule.

-The detecting descriptor interdependence rule.
-Suppose that given is a set of objects exemplifying some concept, and that attribute descriptions are used to characterize these objects.
+• The detecting descriptor interdependence rule-Suppose that given is a set of objects exemplifying some concept, and that attribute descriptions are used to characterize these objects.
 Such descriptions specify only attribute values of the objects; they do not characterize the objects' structure.
 Suppose that the values a linear descriptor x takes on in all descriptions (events) are ordered in increasing order.
-If the corresponding values of another linear descriptor y exhibit an increasing or decreasing order, then a two-place descriptor M(x, y) is created, signifying that x and y have a monotonic relationship.
-This descriptor has value \uparrow when y values are increasing and value \downarrow when they are decreasing.
+If the corresponding values of another linear descriptor y exhibit an increasing or decreasing order, then a two-place descriptor:

+M(x,y)